 The rugged construction of the ODYSSEY battery makes it suitable for use in a variety of environments ranging from vacuum to 2 atmospheres (29.4 PSI).

 Mounting flexibility

-Installing the ODYSSEY battery in any orientation does not affect any performance attribute, except for the PC1800 battery which should be installed right side up.
+Installing the ODYSSEY battery in any orientation other than inverted does not affect any performance attribute.
 There is also no fear of acid spillage.
-However, inverted installation is not recommended.

 Superior vibration resistance